abuyusif01/dtss/dashboard/notes.md

 # generate events
 1. login [done]
-2. logout [?]
+2. logout [done]
 3. create account [done]
 4. attack detection [done]

 # rules
-1. event can only be update once
+1. event can only be update once [done]

+# fixes for production
+1. fix login to redirect when pass not correct [done]
+2. sync all port start from 8000 and ip address
+3. fix run command to show in a next window
+4. fix all pages and route make sure everything works
+5. create an about page
+6. fix update list